SquadFM/Squad-Field-Manual/README.md

 - Any time you are under fire you need to be shooting back, it is the only chance you have in some cases.
 This game is centered around one of the best suppression models I have seen to date in a game.
 If you are being shot at, shoot back.
 Can't see them?
 Guess.
 You might be right.
 If anything it might get the enemy's head down and gives you a chance.
 The moment you return fire, even if just in the direction of fire, you created a 2-way firing range, and the entire tempo has changed.
 You now have him surprised, off guard, possibly suppressed, maybe wounded, or even dead with enough lead and luck.
 - Don't be too far away from or right on top of teammates when attacking and defending.
 - As for spotting enemies, look for movement, not shapes.
-- Hold your fire if you spot a group of enemies in the distance.
-Let soldiers around you know (local com), let your squad know if it's an armored vehicle (squad com).
-If possible let enemies come closer or let them move to a position where they hardly find cover.
-Coordinate the attack with soldiers around you.
 - Always use single fire.
 In CQB (e.g. in a building) autofire can make sense.
 - Hide behind cover and use your lean keys to expose less of your body.
 - Someone shoots at you?
 Don't fret, and don't immediately go prone, and don't immediately go to your bandage unless your screen is blood red and you are about to die.
 Instead, try to move to cover quickly, dodge back and forth to make their next shots miss, and with each shot, you coerce out of them, you get more information about where you are being engaged from.
 Get to cover, then bandage.